UserMcUser/node-MVM/README.md

 4. Proceed to connect to the server as you normally would.
 Note that there may be a small delay between events on proxied and direct-connected clients.

+To change the view displayed, search the code for "showInstead" and set it to one of these values:
+* Forward - 0x00
+* Port - 0x01
+* Starboard - 0x02
+* Aft - 0x03
+* Tactical - 0x04
+* LRS - 0x05
+* Status - 0x06

+Note: Actual view will not change until manually triggered - at that point the proxied client will switch to the view specified in the code.